JJJJjyn/FacialFeatureBasedSystemDemo/README.md

 This is a fatigue detection system based on facial features.

+Please download `shape_predictor_68_face_landmarks.dat` in release before using it, and put it in your path

 `shape_predictor_68_face_landmarks.dat` is the 68 landmarks face detection model used in the system.